sfeister/twang/documentation/Hardware.md

 ##### At the end of this section you should:

-- Have all of your phototransistors fully-enclosed into their fully-hammered- together 3D-printed mounts
+- Have all of your phototransistors fully-enclosed into their fully-hammered- together 3D-printed mounts.
+(See example image of [constructed catchers](img/constructedcatchers.JPG).)

 ##### Instructions:

 1. Check the quality of your barrel.
 Hold it up to the light so that you can see that light is getting through the central hole.
-Scrape out the centra hole with a wire/paper-clip as needed to clear out the extra PLA filament that may have accumulated in the hole.
+Scrape out the central hole with a wire/paper-clip as needed to clear out the extra PLA filament that may have accumulated in the hole.
+(See example image of a [clean barrel](img/cleanbarrel.JPG).)

 2. Push the phototransistor into the mount so that the two wires poke out the back.
 You may wish to close one eye while doing this to improve your ability to get the metal leads through the two holes.